Base pair: Notation

 This article employs the "•" character in describing any noncovalant interaction, which includes all types of base pairs, in line with IUPAC's 1970 recommendation.

-According to the IUPAC, "-" is not acceptable because it implies covalent linkage and neither are ":" and "/" because they can be mistaken as ratios.
+According to IUPAC, "-" is not acceptable because it implies covalent linkage and neither are ":" and "/" because they can be mistaken as ratios.
 Not using any symbol is also unacceptable because it can be confused with a (covalent) polymer sequence.

 IUPAC makes no specific recommendation for differentiating types of noncovalant bonds.
 When it is necessary to differentiate, this article uses "*" for the Hogsteen pair.